Molecular, Cellular, and Developmental Biology (MCDB)

 Biological systems make sophisticated decisions at many levels.
 This course explores the molecular and computational underpinnings of how these decisions are made, with a focus on modeling static and dynamic processes in example biological systems.
 This course is aimed at biology students and teaches the analytic and computational methods needed to model genetic networks and protein signaling pathways.
 Students present and discuss original papers in class.
 They learn to model using MatLab in a series of in-class hackathons that illustrate the biological examples discussed in the lectures.
 Biological systems and processes that are modeled include: (i) gene expression, including the kinetics of RNA and protein synthesis and degradation; (ii) activators and repressors; (iii) the lysogeny/lysis switch of lambda phage; (iv) network motifs and how they shape response dynamics; (v) cell signaling, MAP kinase networks and cell fate decisions; and (vi) noise in gene expression.
 Prerequisites: MATH 115 or 116.
 BIOL 101-104, or with permission of instructors.
 This course also benefits students who have taken more advanced biology courses (e.g. MCDB 200, MCDB 310, MB&B 300/301).
 QR, SC 0 Course cr

-* MCDB 3420La, Laboratory in Nucleic Acids I Douglas Kankel
+* MCDB 3420La, Laboratory in Nucleic Acids I Freya Wencker

-A project from a research laboratory within the MCDB department, using technologies from molecular and cell biology.
-Laboratory meets once a week during the term.
-Concurrently with or after MCDB 202, 205, or 300.
+A project revolving around molecular biology and microbiology, using techniques such as molecular cloning, bacterial transformation, and RNA-protein interaction reporter assays.
+Project will focus on regulatory RNAs in bacteria and will be based on research from a laboratory within the MCDB department.
+Laboratory meets once a week.
+Concurrently with or after MCDB 2000, 2020, 2050, or 3000.
 Enrollment limited.
-Special registration procedures apply; students should contact the instructor during January of the year you intend to take the course.
+Special registration procedures apply; students should contact the instructor before intending to register for the course.
 SC 0 Course cr

 TTh 1:30pm-5:30pm

-* MCDB 3430La, Laboratory in Nucleic Acids II Douglas Kankel
+* MCDB 3430La, Laboratory in Nucleic Acids II Freya Wencker

-Continuation of MCDB 342L to more advanced projects in molecular and cell biology, such as microarray screening and analysis, next-generation DNA sequencing, or CRISPR/Cas editing of genes.
-Laboratories meet twice a week for the second half of the term.
-0.5 Yale College course credit(s) Enrollment limited.
-Special registration procedures apply; students should contact the instructor during January of the year you intend to take the course.
-Prerequisite; MCDB 342L or permission of instructor.
+Continuation of MCDB 3420L to more advanced projects in molecular biology and microbiology, using techniques such as molecular cloning, bacterial transformation, and RNA-protein interaction reporter assays.
+Project will be based on research from a laboratory within the MCDB department.
+Laboratory meets twice a week for the second half of the term.
+Enrollment limited.
+Special registration procedures apply; students should contact the instructor before intending to register for the course.
+Prerequisite; MCDB 3420L or permission of instructor.
 SC 0 Course cr

 TTh 1:30pm-5:30pm

-* MCDB 3500a, Epigenetics Nadya Dimitrova, Josien van Wolfswinkel, and Yannick Jacob
+* MCDB 3500a, Epigenetics Josien van Wolfswinkel, Yannick Jacob, and Nadya Dimitrova

 Study of epigenetic states and the various mechanisms of epigenetic regulation, including histone modification, DNA methylation, nuclear organization, and regulation by non-coding RNAs.
 Detailed critique of papers from primary literature and discussion of novel technologies, with specific attention to the impact of epigenetics on human health.
 Introductory courses (BIOL 101-104) and two MCDB 200-level courses (strongly recommended: MCDB 202 and MCDB 200 or MCDB 210) or instructor permission.
 SC 0 Course cr